-Most minor surgeries are performed in our practice; however, Dr Rosenberg may choose to refer you to a Maxillofacial Surgeon for more complicated cases.
+Most minor surgeries are performed in our practice; however, we may choose to refer you to a Maxillofacial Surgeon for more complicated cases.
 We will guide you through this process and ensure that you are knowledgeable about your procedure so that you can make an informed decision.
 In order to solidly diagnose problems in the dentofacial area we may perform diagnostic x-rays.
 We will most likely recommend an x-ray if you have felt discomfort or pain below the teeth or in the jaw as this can signify an impacted tooth or decay.

 A Panorex X-ray allows us to see a complete picture of the alignment of your jaw, the positioning of your teeth and if there is sufficient space for your third molars (wisdom teeth) to fully erupt.
 In addition, it is an excellent diagnostic tool for evaluating the supporting bone for possible cysts or tumours.

 Wisdom teeth are otherwise known as the third molars, which usually appear between the ages of 17 and 24.

 Wisdom teeth may need to be removed if the surrounding gum becomes infected when the tooth fails to erupt properly – this is known as an impacted tooth.
 This failure to erupt properly may occur either because there is not enough room in the jaw for the tooth, or because of its abnormal position.

 Some of the problems associated with impacted wisdom teeth include: